 Sources of pain

 Standard nonoperative treatment for lateral epicondylitis consists of taking oral nonsteroidal anti-inflammatory drugs (NSAIDs), modifying activity, using orthotic braces (such as tennis elbow straps), and undergoing physical therapy.
 Another nonsurgical measure is to inject steroidal medication directly into the identified site to decrease pain and inflammation.
-As the effectiveness of steroid injections is generally mixed, some novel injection techniques have emerged.
+With the effectiveness of steroid injections in question, some novel injection techniques are emerging.
 For example, an autologous (from one’s own body) platelet concentrate (consisting mainly of blood plasma and platelets or cell fragments involved in clotting) can be injected into the affected elbow to stimulate a healing response.
 Also known as platelet-rich plasma (PRP) therapy, these injections have shown promising results in some studies, but more research is needed to determine their real efficacy.1,2 It is also important to note that between 80 and 95% of all cases of epicondylitis resolve without operative treatment.

 When refractory or stubborn cases of lateral epicondylitis fail to respond to nonoperative treatment, surgical options can be considered.
 Traditional surgery for tennis elbow has consisted of large, open techniques that expose the extensor muscles and identify and excise (remove) the damaged tissue (Fig. 3).
-Such procedures have typically included tendon repair where the healthy tissue is reattached to the bone.
+Such procedures typically include tendon repair by reattaching healthy tissue to the bone.
 More recently, less invasive surgical techniques, such as arthroscopy (inserting a tiny fiber-optic video camera and instruments into the joint) have been developed.
 Unlike traditional open surgery, arthroscopic treatment of lateral epicondylitis requires only a small percutaneous (through the skin) incision and a shorter recovery period.
 It also allows the surgeon to identify and treat any additional intra-articular pathology (disease process within the joint).

 Author: David A. Lalli, DO | Columbus, Georgia